craterdog-bali/js-bali-cloud-api/README.md

-# js-bali-cloud-api
+# js-bali-instruction-set
-This module provides a javascript client API to the Bali Cloud Environment™.
+This project contains a JavaScript based parser and formatter for the Bali Virtual Machine™ instruction set.